 Egypt sits at the geographic edge between North Africa and the Middle East, and its airport tobacco policy reflects that mixed regional position.
 Egyptian airports — Cairo (CAI), Hurghada (HRG), Sharm El Sheikh (SSH), Luxor (LXR), and the smaller Red Sea resort airports — generally provide designated smoking areas, though the indoor/outdoor split varies more than at Gulf airports.
-Cairo, the country’s primary international hub, has the most developed smoking infrastructure including some lounge access; Red Sea resort airports lean toward outdoor zones near terminal entrances.
+Cairo, the country’s primary international hub, has the most developed smoking infrastructure including some lounge access; Red Sea resort airports lean toward outdoor areas near terminal entrances.

 For European tourists transiting Egypt en route to the Red Sea, the resort airports work well.
 For Africa-bound transit passengers, Cairo’s facilities are reasonable.